osudrl/cassie-trajectory-editor/WRITEUP.md

 ![lift](https://i.imgur.com/NJNvOV6.png) | ![swing](https://i.imgur.com/ScS2J86.png)

-The above set of graphs shows the 3d plot from an angle which emphasises the Kp constant's affect on the number of simulation cycles required to solve inverse kinematics for the two different transformations.
+The above set of graphs shows the 3d plot from an angle which emphasizes the Kp constant's effect on the number of simulation cycles required to solve inverse kinematics for the two different transformations.
-As expected, the number of cycles
+As expected, the number of cycles decreases with a larger Kp, but the effect becomes less and less pronounced as the spring constant (Kp) gets larger and larger.

 Kd (Lift) | Kd (Swing)
 --- | ---
 ![lift](https://i.imgur.com/Ez0qpNy.png) | ![swing](https://i.imgur.com/Hbpuxzb.png)

+This next set of graphs shows the 3d plot from an angle which emphasizes the Kd constant's effect

 ### Dead End Solutions